LOZORD/xanadu/README.md

 $ npm run launch
 ```

+This command creates a new `Game` instance and fires up the server.

 ## Debug page
 To access the `debug` page (in the browser), visit
 `localhost:<port>/debug.html`.

-It shows useful
-information about game and player states.
+It shows useful information about the game and player states.

-This command creates a new `Game` instance and fires up the server.